Renjithkumar993/Secure-password-generator/README.md

 ## Installation

-There are no requirement of installing any application to run this and the website is build using Java-script. the website is deployed using GitHub Pages.
+There are no requirement of installing any application to run this and the website is built using Javascript. the website is deployed using GitHub Pages.

 ## Usage

-To access the website please visit https://renjithkumar993.github.io/secure-password-generator/
+To access the website please visit https://renjithkumar993.github.io/Secure-password-generator/

 To continue click on generate button.